 - DO NOT wash spilled fuel overboard.
-Wipe up any spill with rags or paper towels and dispose of them properly on shore. - Open engine compartment and check for fuel fumes.
-This is especially important if your boat is equipped with gasoline engines.
+Wipe up any spill with rags or paper towels and dispose of them properly on shore. - Open engine compartment and check for gasoline fumes.
 Leave compartment open until no odor is apparent.
 Close compartment. - If fumes in the engine compartment do not disappear, do not turn on blower or start engine.
-Get help from trained and experienced persons before using the boat.

-- Turn on blower for four minutes, then restart engine. - Assist passengers back into the boat.
+Get help from trained and experienced persons before using the boat. - Turn on blower for four minutes, then restart engine. - Assist passengers back into the boat.